daidong/daidong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Dr. Dong Dai is an Assistant Professor in the [Computer Science Department](https://cci.charlotte.edu/computer-science/45/5) at [University of North Carolina at Charlotte](http://uncc.edu).
-Before joining UNCC, Dr. Dai worked as a Research Assistant Professor at Texas Tech University, and previously PostDoc Researcher at Texas Tech University and Argonne National Lab.
-He received his Doctor degree in Computer Science from University of Science and Technology of China (USTC).
+Dr. Dong Dai is an Assistant Professor at the Computer Science Department of the University of North Carolina at Charlotte.
+He has previously worked as a Research Assistant Professor at Texas Tech University and as a PostDoc Researcher at Texas Tech University and Argonne National Lab.
+Dr. Dai earned his Doctoral degree in Computer Science from the University of Science and Technology of China (USTC).

 For more information, please click here for the [Curriculum Vitae](https://daidong.github.io/files/dai_cv.pdf)

-Dr. Dong Dai's research interests are related to building intelligent infrastructure for high-performance data-intensive systems, including parallel file systems, metadata management, graph storage, scheduling, and machine learning frameworks.
+Dr. Dong Dai's research interests revolve around developing intelligent infrastructure for high-performance data-intensive systems.
+Specifically, his research areas include parallel file systems, metadata management, graph storage, scheduling, and machine learning frameworks.

-He is currently leading the [Data Intelligence Research (DIR) Lab](http://daidong.github.io/lab), a research group that focuses on co-designing data-intensive and intelligent systems.
-He is also associate director of Parallel and High-Performance Computing (PHPC) Lab at UNC-Charlotte.
+Dr. Dong Dai leads the Data Intelligence Research (DIR) Lab, a research group that specializes in the co-design of data-intensive and intelligent systems.
+You can learn more about the DIR Lab by visiting their website at http://daidong.github.io/lab.
+Additionally, Dr. Dai is an associate director of the Parallel and High-Performance Computing (PHPC) Lab at UNC-Charlotte.

 <h2 id="News">News!</h2>